gjlondon/import_madness/blog_post.md

 ### Madness itself

 The body of `madness.py` is compact.
-All it does is generate a random list of numbers, grab our template implementation of merge sort from it's own docstring (how's that for self-documenting code?), jam in our random list, and kick off the algorithm by running `from merge_sort import sorted_sublist as sorted_list`.
+All it does is generate a random list of numbers, grab our template implementation of merge sort from it's own docstring (how's that for self-documenting code?), jam in our random list, and kick off the algorithm by running

+    from merge_sort import sorted_sublist as sorted_list

 ### The mergesort implementation

 This is the fun part.

-So for to help make my code understandable, here is a "normal" implementation of merge_sort as a function:
+First, here is a "normal" implementation of merge_sort as a function:

     def merge_sort(input_list):
         if len(input_list) < 2:  # it's a leaf